-Therefore as from 1 September 2017 the members of the Supervisory Board are:
+The members of the Supervisory Board are:

 - Piotr Maria Sliwicki Chairman of the Supervisory Board - Malgorzata Makulska member of the Supervisory Board - Grzegorz Szatkowski member of the Supervisory Board - Carsten Keune member of the Supervisory Board

 The Supervisory Board has established its own rules of procedure, specifying responsibilities, work processes and required majorities.
 It has also adopted separate charter for the Audit Committee.